 - Value creation through M&A: Talkpool has a good track record of M&A activity.
 We believe that Talkpool will continue to acquire companies in areas where price pressure is not as intense as in TNS.

 Talkpool has been active in Telecom Network Services (TNS) since early 2000 and now has an established global presence.
 This business area has historically provided very stable revenue, with recurring revenue at 40-50% from Operation and Maintenance.
 Talkpool has an impressive client portfolio, consisting of the biggest operators and vendors, like Huawei and Telenor.
 Lately, the Company has shown strong growth potential in TNS with the award of two major turnkey contracts with Digicel (USD 7m annually) and Deutsche Telecom (potential of reaching EUR 5m annually) In addition, the global framework agreement with Digicel is going to increase Talkpool’s sales substantially.
 The stable revenue from TNS has enabled Talkpool to finance its next big business area, Internet of Things (IoT).

 The exponential growth of IoT

 According to Ericsson, the entire IoT-market is expected to grow by 21% CAGR by 2022, from 16 bn to 29 bn devices.
-The total market value of IoT in which Talkpool is active is estimated at EUR 4.2bn by 2022.
 Currently, including the acquisition of LCC Pakistan, Talkpool has IoT-sales of EUR 1m.
 We believe that Talkpool will use its product portfolio to launch its IoT-products in the Middle East while using LCC IoT-solutions in areas like Haiti.
-We also think th EBIT margin of 20% over the long term.
+We also think that EBIT margin of 20% over the long term.